tamami/node-iso8583-example/README.md

 # DESCRIPTION

 node-iso8583 is a Node.js addon for parsing and packing ISO 8583.
+Improved and adopted for use with SmartVista.
 ```

 # REQUIREMENTS